Phase 4 Stereo

 Phase 4 Stereo was a recording process created by the U.K. Decca Records label in 1961.
 The process was used on U.K. Decca recordings and also those of its American subsidiary London Records during the 1960s.

 Phase 4 Stereo recordings were created with an innovative 10-channel, and later 20-channel, "recording console".

-The 10-channel and 20-channel console outputs for Phase 4 recordings were originally made on then novel 4-track tape, but the innovation was in the special scoring used to maximize the technology.
-In recording techniques of the early-to-mid-60s, to get the kind of layered sound realized in Phase 4 recordings, multiple overdubs over multiple reels of tape, bouncing down and bouncing across to different recorders were used.
-This increased the level of tape hiss on the final master, something which Phase 4 engineers wanted to avoid.
-They achieved in their scoring techniques in one pass what everybody else was achieving with multiple overdubs.

 Approximately two hundred albums were released with the process, including popular music, "gimmick" records engineered to make the sound travel from speaker to speaker, records featuring percussion effects, and historical sound effect records.
 In 1964, a light classical Phase 4 "Concert Series" was produced.
 The label was a major financial success for Decca.

 History and development

 By the end of the 1940s Decca had consolidated a prestige among music lovers in the field of high-fidelity music recording through its ffrr (full frequency range recording) series.
 These recordings took advantage of the technological advances developed by the firm during World War II at the request of the Royal Navy.
 In the hands of innovative sound engineers like Kenneth Wilkinson, the recordings of the Decca-London stood out for their wide frequency response and good resolution.

 The ffrr series continued at the end of the following decade by another development in stereo sound called ffss (full frequency stereo sound), equally appreciated for its quality.
 The sound shots were obtained by three omnidirectional microphones suspended at nearly 5 ', (1.5 meters) over the orchestral group (the Decca tree).

-Although devotees enthusiastically welcomed stereophonic recordings for their ability to reproduce the music as it would be heard in a concert hall, the system in principle did not have a good response at popular level.
-This was mainly due to the high cost of reproduction equipment that did not correspond to appreciable advantages by potential buyers.

-In the early 1960s, strong competition began among the various record companies in an attempt to introduce the system to the non-specialized client.

-The emphasis was then placed not on achieving a realistic reproduction of the sound, but rather on dazzling the listener with effects and sound acrobatics that the stereo allowed to achieve artificially at the mixing tables (gimmick).